seanpierce/laravel-blog/README.md

 # Laravel Blog

-A simple laravel blog implementing user authentication for admins and managing data with a sqlite3 database.
+A simple laravel blog implementing user authentication for admins.
+Data is managed with a sqlite3 database.
+Front-end interactive features developed using VueJS.

 ## Dependencies